3DBAG/3dbag-pipeline/docs/deployment/index.md

 # Deployment

-Deploying the 3dbag-pipeline is complex, because of its many components and dependencies.
+Deploying the 3DBAG pipeline is complex due to its many components and dependencies.
-Deploying it locally involves compiling several dependencies from source, ensuring that they are correctly linked, installing the 3dbag-pipeline code in virtual environments, configuring the dagster instance and optionally, setting it up as a service.
+Local deployment involves compiling several dependencies from source, ensuring they are correctly linked, installing the 3DBAG pipeline code in virtual environments, configuring the Dagster instance, and optionally setting it up as a service.
 We have tested the local setup on **Ubuntu** 22.04, 24.04 only, and we don't have plans to explore any other operating systems or versions.
 The required **Python** versions for the 3dbag-pipeline code are **3.11** for the `party_walls` package and **3.12** for the other packages.
-Instead of the local deployment, we highly recommend that you use Docker for deploying the pipeline.
+Instead of the local deployment, we highly recommend using Docker for deploying the pipeline.

 ### Docker